 Let’s look at each of the topics that your recommenders need to consider:

+While feedback need not be in response to weakness or need for improvement on the part of the applicant, it is often effective if the recommender does just that.
+While good advice is a possible kind of constructive feedback, what is typically meant by constructive feedback relates more commonly to advice designed to help someone improve in the future.
 I find that many recommenders resist writing about weaknesses, yet to do so reveals a deeper understanding about the applicant.
 While I think it is necessary to practice good judgment when writing about weakness, I think it is also important that the recommender actually reference your areas for future development.
 One standard defensive strategy that many recommenders seem drawn to is to write about knowledge or skill areas where the applicant is weak, but such weaknesses, unless specifically connected to past failures, are rather superficial.
 To quote my general advice for recommenders: BE CRITICAL, BUT NUANCED.
 You will likely be asked to provide a critical perspective on the applicant.
 Questions about areas for future growth, weaknesses, or characteristics about the applicant you would change are very common on MBA recs.
-The object ive of such criticism is to help the admissions committee understand the applicant and also the extent to which you are relatively objective.
+The objective of such criticism is to help the admissions committee understand the applicant and also the extent to which you are relatively objective.
 Still, make sure that your criticisms are not fatal ( Examples: "The applicant loses his temper easily and has been disruptive on teams."
 "The applicant lacks the ability to analyze complex issues."
 "She is too aggressive to work effectively with some people."), but are measured and nuanced.
 Be honest about the applicant, but when you answer such questions think carefully about the answer and provide a full and complete answer that explains (and hopefully delineates) the extent of your criticism.

-Is it a good strength or weakness?
+Is it a good strength (performance, potential, background, or personal qualities) or weakness?
 Some questions to ask yourself:

 1. Does the strength demonstrate the applicant’s potential for future academic and/or professional success?
 If so it is a probably a good topic.
 If not, why does Columbia need to know about it?